openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     function foo (parameter: Type) {
-      let local: Type = parameter /* 'parameter' here is the expression in the form of simple name */ local = new Type () /* 'local' here is the expression in the form of simple name */
+      let local: Type = parameter /* 'parameter' here is the expression in the form of simple name, type of 'parameter' is the explcilty declared function parameter type */
+      local = new Type () /* 'local' here is the expression in the form of simple name */
       local = compilationUnitName.someExportedVariable /* qualifiedName here
-          refers to a variable imported from a compilation unit */ let func = foo /* foo is a simple name of the function declared in this module */
+          refers to a variable imported from a compilation unit */ let func = foo /* foo is a simple name of the function declared in this module, type of 'func' is the function type derived from the function 'foo()' signature */

       goo() // goo is a undefined name - compile-time error let bar_ref = bar // bar is an ambiguous reference - compile-time error